 With so many exciting attractions and things to do in Chattanooga close by, Chanticleer Inn is the perfect place to stay!
-We’re close to many wonderful opportunities for dining, all of the cultural activities in the area, great shopping, and the scenic beauty of the Lookout Mountain and Chattanooga areas.
-For more information about specific events, please see the Chattanooga Area Convention and Visitor’s Bureau website, and for some great ideas on how to spend your Chattanooga vacation, browse our fun-packed sample 3-day itinerary.
+Our bed and breakfast is near many wonderful opportunities for dining, all of the cultural activities in the area, great shopping, and the scenic beauty of the Lookout Mountain and Chattanooga areas.
+For more information about specific events, please see the Chattanooga Area Convention and Visitor’s Bureau website, and for some great ideas on how to spend your Chattanooga vacation, browse our fun-packed sample 3-day itinerary!

 Lookout Mountain Area Attractions